Features

 - Select the desired destination bin in the project.

-- From the menu bar, select File->AMA Link… (Link to Media… if using Avid MC 8.4).
+- From the menu bar Select File> AMA Link… (“Link to Media…” if using Avid MC 8.4).

-- From the Files of Type drop-down menu select Sony XAVC XDCAM (Folder).
+- From the Files of Type pull down menu select “Sony XAVC XDCAM(Folder)”.

-When linking to a virtual volume, such as when the contents of a media drive have been copied to another storage device while maintaining the folder structure, select the copied XDROOT directory or the parent directory that contains the XDCAM folder structure. - Select Open.
+- When linking to Professional Discs or SxS cards select the XDROOT folder of the mounted volume or the root of a volume.
+When linking to a virtual volume, such as when the contents of a media drive has been copied to another storage device while maintaining the folder structure, select the copied “XDROOT” directory or the “parent” directory that contains the XDCAM folder structure .

 Linking to XDCAM EX AMA Volume on Media Composer 8.5 and earlier